mmoreno43/aws_project/README.md

 After, we will run:

 ```
-git commit -m "inital push"
+git commit -m "initial push"
 ```
-We have just moved the files to being commited.
+We have just moved the files to being committed.
 We use the "-m" to add a commit message.

 We will now need to add the remote repository (Github) and sync the folder you've created on your local disk (origin) to the remote master by the following: